CsatiZoltan/t8code-wiki/Feature---Curved-meshes.md

 In each adapt callback, we then iterate over each face of the current element and check if it lies on the boundary of its corresponding tree.
 If true, we can retrieve the CAD data of the tree's face and check if a specific CAD surface is linked to it.
 This information we then use to decide, if the face gets refined or not.

 #### Moving plane refinement

+Usage: _To execute this refinement scheme in the tutorial, the `-p` option and the path to the files (`-f`) must be provided.
+Additionally, a uniform refinement level can be defined with `-r` and the starting and end point of the plane, as well as the number of time steps can be altered with the `-x`, `-X` and `-t` arguments.
+This refinement scheme works with the linear and curved geometry.
+By default, the linear geometry is used, but the curved one can be activated with `-o`._

 In the other adapt callback (`t8_naca_plane_adapt_callback`), we move a plane through the mesh and refine all elements, whose centroids are in a certain proximity.
 We do this by looking at the x-coordinate of each centroid and by calculating its distance to the plane's x-coordinate.
 If the distance is under the user-defined threshold and the element's level is below the maximum refinement level, it gets refined.
 Otherwise, if the element's centroid is too far away and the level is above the minimum refinement level, the element gets coarsened.